Follow these steps to make sure you are prepared to leave for your study abroad program.

 - Current passport holders: make sure that your passport is valid for at least 6 months after you return.

 - Make two copies of your passport photo page.
 Take one with you.
-Leave a copy at home.
+Leave one copy at home.

 - Review the US State Department website or your acceptance materials to find out if you need a visa.
 (If you are working with a program provider, they will help you through the visa application process.)